MILES DAVIS (May 26, 1926 – September 28, 1991)

 From 1975 to 1980, Davis was on hiatus.
 After suffering from addiction to alcohol and cocaine, he left the public eye in hopes of recovery.
 In 1981 he returned and released an album titled The Man with the Horn and set his career back on track.

 He continued to release songs that reflected his adoration for the sound of the times and even recorded covers of top-chart songs such as Michael Jackson’s, Human Nature.
 His continued insistence on creating funky music led Columbia Records to drop him from the label.
 Davis then moved on to Warner Bros.
 Records and produced more legendary albums such as the lush and electronic Tutu, which turned into a huge commercial success.

 His contributions to the progression of music led him to receive an honorary doctorate from the New England Conservatory.
 When asked about his desire to move forward in music and not return to his Kind of Blue roots, he commented, “I have no feel for it anymore,” that style “is more like warmed-over turkey.”
 His following recordings and performances would not stray from that statement because he never looked back to his old ways of playing, but always searching for new methods to employ and new audiences to entertain.

 DEATH AND LEGACY

 Davis passed away on September 28, 1991, at the age of sixty-five.
 The cause of death was pneumonia and respiratory failure.
 After spending a few days on life support, he died in the arms of his then partner, Jo Gelbard.

-He is remembered as one of the greatest musicians ever to live.
+People remember him as one of the greatest musicians ever to live.
 Regarding the life and work of Davis, the Rolling Stone Encyclopedia of Rock and Roll commented, “Miles Davis was the most widely recognized jazz musician of his era, an outspoken social critic and an arbiter of style—in attitude and fashion—as well as music.”